RudrakshiGoel/cal-scheduler-clone/README.md

-# Cal.com Scheduling Platform Clone
+# Cal Scheduler Clone

 This project is a simplified scheduling platform inspired by Cal.com.
-It allows users to create meeting event types, define availability, and let others book meetings through a public booking page.
+It allows users to create meeting event types, define their availability, and allow others to book meetings through a public booking page.

 ---